hargunoberoi/neogpt/notes.md

 New stuff:

-- Add learning rate scheduling
+- Add learning rate scheduling ✅
-- Add weight decay (and fused kernels for optimizers)
+- Add weight decay (and fused kernels for optimizers) ✅

+[2025-06-03 18:15:50]

+New stuff:

+- Add gradient accumulation ✅
+- Add ddp

+I think this is going to be the most important part.
+Grad accumulation should happen quickly, but ddp will be a challenge simply because I want to do ddp differently (based on what I learned)

+But good news is both the steps can be easily tested with my kaggle integration

+[2025-06-03 18:26:56]

+Done with gradient accumulation, it was honestly not the most difficult step.

+That comes later 😃